biicode/docs/c++/reference.rst

 ``bii cpp:configure``: configure your project
 ---------------------------------------------

-This command configure your project as a C/C++ project automatically and adding the characteristics of your CMake files if you have it.
+This command configures your project as a C/C++ project automatically and adding the characteristics of your CMake files if you have it.

 .. code-block:: bash